The Vedic Body

 This is your lunar return: not a birthday once a year, but a soft monthly homecoming.
 Where the bright new and full moons belong to the whole world at once, these returns are yours alone — a private tide that asks nothing of you but to be noticed.
 Working with your Moon begins here, by learning when she comes home.

-Two rhythms are gathered on this page.
-The first is the return — the Moon back in Bharani.
-The second is your monthly turning, the lunar day of your birth as it recurs.
+Three rhythms are gathered here, nested like circles within circles.
+The return — the Moon back in Bharani, each month.
+The turning — your birth tithi, recurring each lunar month.
+And once a year, the Tithi Pravesh: that same turning opened wide, the doorway of your personal lunar year.
 Together they form a quiet, personal calendar you can keep beside the world's louder one.

 The Two Anchors